4d/docs/website/translated_docs/es/FormEditor/formEditor.md

 ### Reglas

 Las reglas laterales e inferiores le ayudan a posicionar los objetos en el formulario.
-They can be [displayed or hidden](#display-options).
+Pueden [mostrarse u ocultarse](#display-options).

 Select **Ruler definition...** from the **Form** menu to change measurement units so that the form displays inches, centimeters, or pixels.